louisehedman/spooky-spots-be/README.md

 Here you find the connection to the database.
 DB_URI to MongoDB (local or in cloud) need to be specified in `.env`.

 ## Models
-The models available are User, **SubscriptionList** SpookySpot, SpookySpotListItem, GhostType, CommunitySubject, CommunityThread, Post and Comment.
+The models available are User, Subscription, Newsletter, SpookySpot, SpookySpotListItem, GhostType, CommunitySubject, CommunityThread, Post and Comment.
 You can see their relation to each other in the ER diagram below.

 ## Controllers
 `The controllers available are`
 - AuthController: Contains endpoints for register, login, logout, forgot password, reset password and authorization middleware.
 - UserController: Endpoints to get signed in user, change email and password (while signed in).
 Also endpoints to get all users and one, update a user and delete a user (only admins have access to these).
 - SpookySpotController: Endpoints to get all and one SpookySpot.
 Also endpoints to create and delete a SpookySpot (only admins have access).
 - SpookySpotListController: Endpoints related to the signed in users personal SpookySpotList.
+- NewsletterController: Endpoints to subscribe and unsubscribe to newsletter, send newsletter (only admins have access), get all and get one archived newsletters.
 `Community controllers below are restricted to signed in users`
 - CommunitySubjectController: Endpoints to get all and one community subjects.
 Also an endpoint to create a subject (admin access only).
 - CommunityThreadController: Endpoints to create a thread, get all threads within a subject, get one thread.